 Student Spotlight: Jennifer Walker, December 2017 Graduation Marshal for CLA

-Jennifer Walker will represent the College of Liberal Arts at the December, 2017 Graduation.
+Jennifer Walker represented the College of Liberal Arts at the December, 2017 Graduation.
 She took time out of her hectic schedule to highlight her Auburn experience, and to share some great advice with fellow students.

 Would you tell us about yourself? (where you’re from, how you chose to attend Auburn, and how you chose your major?)